andrei572/samples/analytics.md

   - Error
   - In Automation Mode

 **Note:** some of these states overlap with each other and others have various sub-states depending on additional index metadata.
-For example, many states include an error state like “STATE – 1 or more documents in error status,” where STATE is Populating, Building, etc. There are various error scenarios, for example, when items linked to the index (saved searches, analytics profile) can't be accessed.
-Regardless of any additional error state, the validator just treats it as "Error" and subsequently only lets you run the two error resolution-type jobs - ResolveErrors or RemoveDocumentsInError.
+For example, many states include an error state like `STATE – 1 or more documents in error status`, where `STATE` is `Populating`, `Building`, etc. There are various error scenarios, for example, when items linked to the index (saved searches, analytics profile) can't be accessed.
+Regardless of any additional error state, the validator just treats it as `Error` and subsequently only lets you run the two error resolution-type jobs - `ResolveErrors` or `RemoveDocumentsInError`.

 ## Delete an index

 To delete an index:

-1. Get an instance of the IIndexManager interface as described above.
+1. Get an instance of the `IIndexManager` interface as described above.

 2. Define a WorkspaceRef to specify the workspace as described above.

-3. Delete the index by calling the DeleteAsync() method of the IIndexManager interface and specify the workspace and the index (as the SearchIndexRef object):
+3. Delete the index by calling the `DeleteAsync()` method of the `IIndexManager` interface and specify the workspace and the index (as the `SearchIndexRef` object):

     ``` csharp
     indexManager.DeleteAsync(workspaceRef, newAnalyticsIndex);